 The business logic error in processing this transaction.

-You can view the transaction logs from the Transaction record by navigating to the 'Unifi Activity Logs' related list, or from the Unifi Operations Portal.
+You can view the transaction logs from the Transaction record by navigating to the 'Unifi Activity Logs' related list, or from the Unifi Operations Manager portal.
 This hugely significant feature offers considerably more detail than is available with the OOTB ServiceNow system logs and puts that information right where you need it - saving an inordinate amount of time hunting through the

 Activity Logs will be populated if logging is enabled when debugging.
 They are particularly helpful to ShareLogic when debugging Unifi itself.